kc-cloud/ansible-cloudera-hadoop-stack/README.md

 # ansible-cloudera-hadoop-stack

-This contains a role hdfs-cdh, which can be used to install Cloudera Hadoop ecosystem.
+This contains a role hdfs-cdh, which can be used to installs cloudera distribution of Hadoop.
+BUT, IT DOESN'T SETUP CLOUDERA MANAGER.
 This role installs:

 * java (optionally)
 * snakebite (optionally) - python HDFS client that uses protobuf for communicating with the NameNode and comes in the form of a library and a command line interface (https://github.com/spotify/snakebite)